 Cough medication precautions:

 - A cough can help clear infected mucus from the lungs.
-Suppressing the cough may reduce your ability to fight the infection.
+Suppressing the cough may reduce the child's ability to fight the infection.

-- Talk to your doctor before you take cough medicine if you have asthma, COPD, emphysema, heart disease or high blood pressure.
+- Talk to the doctor before you give cough medicine to a child who has asthma, lung disease, heart disease or kidney disease.